 Potential research subjects are current and former members of Bethel; they will be approached prior to the beginning of the research to be informed, and for their first consent.
 I will send a letter to Bethel's Pastor, describing the research, requesting a note to be included in their Sunday services bulletin, requesting access their programs and any description of events (social, cultural, political and literate), and asking for volunteers for the project (see Appendix 2, Sample Letter of Introduction to Research).
 From preliminary conversations with the Pastor, and with several stewards (highest lay positions in the church), names of potential participants have come up.
 After Sunday services in Bethel, I will also approach those suggested members to share the research with them, and to request their participation.
-Members' participation is voluntary, and they will have the right to withdraw at any time.
-Several degrees of participation (full name disclosure or anonymity, or being audio taped only as opposed to being video taped, for instance), will also be outlined and discussed during the consent process, which will determine whether my collections become oral histories or anonymous interviews (see Confidentiality of Data section).
+Members' participation (full name disclosure or anonymity, or being audio taped only as opposed to being video taped, for instance), will also be outlined and discussed during the consent process, which will determine whether my collections become oral histories or anonymous interviews (see Confidentiality of Data section).